baharababah/DIM/README.md

 # Build flow-based tool using Node-Red that connects end devices, gateway, and cloud.
 * Include the trained Neural Networks algorithm (.h5) in the Node-Red tool.
 * When any event happen at the house, the system will response to the event based on Neural Networks trained model that is implemented on Node-Red.

- * The application knows when to turn the light on/off
+# The application now knows when to turn the light on/off:

-# For controlling the light:
 * Suppose the collected dataset illusrats that you usually go to sleep at 9:00PM on weekdays and 1:00AM on weekends.
   * The appliaction will turn the light off 9:00PM on weekdays.
   * The appliaction will turn the light off 1:00AM on weekends.

 ## For more details, open [DIM](https://mspace.lib.umanitoba.ca/bitstream/handle/1993/35511/Rababah_Baha.pdf?sequence=1)